hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/10-other-tools.md

 [github.com/martinvonz/jj](https://github.com/martinvonz/jj)

 note:
-Jujutsu is v0.23 and isn't yet feature-complete.
+Jujutsu is v0.39 and not yet feature-complete.
 Its documentation states it will probably face a few breaking changes in the future.

 ---